-The Real-time Energy Market is based on actual real-time operations.
-Generators that are PJM capacity resources and Demand Resources that are available but not selected in the day-ahead scheduling may alter their bids for use in the Real-time Energy Market during the Generation Rebidding Period from 4:00 PM to 6:00 PM (otherwise the original bids remain in effect for the balancing market).
-Real-time LMPs are calculated based on actual system operating conditions as described by the PJM state estimator.
-LSEs will pay the Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and will receive revenue for demand deviations below their scheduled quantities).
-In the energy market, generators are paid the Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and will pay for generation deviations below their scheduled quantities).
-Transmission customers pay congestion charges based on the real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Dayahead schedules.
-CSPs may self schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
-All spot purchases and sales in the balancing market are settled at the real-time LMPs.
-Congestion that results from the Real-time sales and purchased of energy is settled at the Real-time Congestion Price component of LMP.
-Transmission losses that result from the Real-time sales and purchased of energy are settled at the Real-time Loss Price component of LMP.
+Real-time LMPs are calculated for every Real-time Settlement Interval (five minute interval) and are based on actual system operating conditions as described by the PJM state estimator.
+LSEs will pay the applicable Real-time LMPs for any demand that exceeds their Day-ahead scheduled quantities (and will receive revenue for demand deviations below their scheduled quantities).
+In the energy market, generators are paid the applicable Real-time LMPs for any generation that exceeds their day-ahead scheduled quantities (and will pay for generation deviations below their scheduled quantities).
+Transmission customers pay congestion charges based on the applicable Real-time Congestion Price component of LMPs for bilateral transaction quantity deviations from Day-ahead schedules.
+CSPs may self-schedule demand reductions for Demand Resources not dispatched in real-time by PJM.
+All spot purchases and sales in the balancing market are settled at the applicable Real-time LMPs.
+Congestion that results from the Real-time sales and purchases of energy is settled at the Real-time Congestion Price component of LMP.
+Transmission losses that result from the real-time sales and purchased of energy are settled at the applicable Real-time Loss Price component of LMP.